Alibaba split-up plan boosts Hong Kong stock market; China edges up | Technology

 Hong Kong stocks surged on Wednesday, boosted by a jump in Alibaba's shares following the internet giant's revamp and listing plan which fuelled optimism that Beijing's crackdown on the tech sector may be ending.

 Alibaba said on Tuesday it was planning to split into six units and explore fundraisings or listings for most of them, in the biggest restructuring of the technology conglomerate in its 24-year history.
-Hong Kong-listed Alibaba was up 13.2% by the lunch break, after surging as much as 16.3% in early morning trade.
+Hong Kong-listed Alibaba closed up 12.2%, after surging as much as 16.3% in early morning trade.

 "Alibaba is a showcase and similar restructuring may roll over to other companies if it is proven to be a success."
 The revamp also comes a day after Alibaba founder Jack Ma returned home from a year-long stay abroad, a move that dovetailed with Beijing's effort to spur growth in the private sector after two years of crackdown.